 Figure 15 - Representation of a Description

 Figure 14 shows the template for a general description, but individual description instances depend on the ability to associate meaningful values with the identified elements.
 Figure 15 shows a model for a collection of information that provides for value assignment and traceability for both the meaning and the source of a value.
 The model is not meant to replace existing or future schema or other structures that have or will be defined for specific implementations, but it is meant as guidance for the information such structures need to capture to generate sufficient description.
-It is expected that tools will be developed to assist the user in populating description and auto-filling many of these fields, and in that context, this model provides guidance to the tool developers.
+It is expected that tools will be developed to assist the developer in populating description and auto-filling many of these fields, and in that context, this model provides guidance to the tool developers.

 In Figure 15, each class has an associated value specifier or is made up of components that eventually resolve to a value specifier.
 For example, Description has several components, one of which is Categorization, which would have an associated value specifier.